 Penalty assessments, fees, and state surcharges.
 These significantly increase the base fine and includes an assessment for alcohol abuse education and prevention programs, and, if applicable an assessment for county alcohol and drug problem assessment programs.

 License suspension.
 The DMV must suspend your driver’s license for 6 months.
-If you were ordered to participate in a 9-month DUI program, the DMV will suspend your driving privilege for 10 months.
-The DMV will not reinstate your license until you file proof of financial responsibility and proof of successful completion of a DUI program.
+If you were ordered to do a 9-month DUI program, the DMV will suspend your driving privilege for 10 months.
+The DMV will not reinstate your license until you file proof of financial responsibility (SR-22) and proof of successful completion of a DUI program.

 Disallowance of restricted license.
-When the court, considering the circumstances taken as a whole, determines you would present a traffic or public safety risk if authorized to drive during the 6-month (or 10-month) suspension period, the court may prohibit the DMV from issuing a restricted driver’s license.
+When the court determines you would present a traffic or public safety risk, the judge may prohibit the DMV from giving you a restricted driver’s license.
 Do not let this happen to you.
 DUI lawyer Richard Wagner will get you a restricted license at the earliest possible time.

 FIRST DUI – Defend Against Excessive Punishment

 The prosecutor will tell the court to consider your blood alcohol level, refusal to take a chemical test, children 14 or under in the vehicle, accidents, flight from an accident scene and other facts to increase your punishment.